ehuott/rsync_backup/README.txt

 NOTE: rsync_backup comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
-See the GNU General Public Licence in the file COPYING for details.
+See the GNU General Public Licence in the LICENSE file for details.

 rsync_backup is a Bash script to perform filesystem backups using the rsync utility.
 It supports making backups of multiple directory trees on multiple different hosts.
 Backups are stored on a file system mounted on the system where rsync_backup is run.